RyanJarv/minecraft_server/README.md

       directory when following this guide.
 So if you ran `git clone https://github.com/RyanJarv/minecraft_server.git` while you where in your
       ~/Documents folder then you would want to cd this repo with `cd ~/Documents/minecraft_server`.

-This guide assumes you are running on OSX or Linux.
+I'm also assumming you are running on OSX or Linux.
 I haven't tested it but it should work on Windows as well, you however may have to do some reading to find the equivelent commands on windows.
 Mainly the ChefDK and AWS setup steps will be different.

+By default this creates a FTB server which requires the FTB <a href=http://www.feed-the-beast.com/>client</a>, if you want a unmodded minecraft server reade the optional steps below.

 1. Install the ChefDK, located <a href=https://downloads.chef.io/chef-dk/>here</a>.
 2. Set up chef shell environment.
 See the ChefDK <a href=https://docs.chef.io/install_dk.html>documentation</a>